anklimov/lighthub/README.md

 # Platforms specific details:

-AVR version is basic and have all functions
+AVR version is basic and has all functions
 *DMX-out is software (DMXSimple) on pin3

 SAM3X8E: